STORM-IRIT/Radium-Engine/README.md

 * `USE_DOUBLE` sets the floating point format to double-precision instead of single precisition
 * `USE_OMP` instructs the compiler to use OpenMP

-###  Building on Linux
+###  Building on Linux/MacOS (command line instruction)

-Building on linux should be pretty straightforward, provided that cmake can locate the dependencies.
-You will need to have the openGL headers and libraries, Qt 5.4 or more and cmake.
+Out-of source builds are mandatory, we recommand to follow the usual sequence:

 ```
 $ mkdir build